4ndio/coursera-get-and-clean-data-project/CodeBook.md

 The table has 180 rows and 68 columns (in addition to the header row).

-The first two columns are SubjectId and Activity, and each row has a unique (SubjectId,Activity) pair.
+The first two columns are SubjectId and Activity, and each row has a unique (SubjectId, Activity) pair.
 There are 30 unique SubjectIds and 6 unique Activities for a total of 30*6=180 rows.

 SubjectId is an integer in the range 1-30.

 Activity is a factor with 6 Levels: Walking, WalkingUpstairs, WalkingDownstairs, Sitting, Standing, Laying.

 The remaining columns correspond to the 66 observed variables that involve either a mean or a standard deviation.
-For each variable the value given in the table is the average of that variable over all observations for the given (SubjectId, Activity) pair.
+For each variable, the value given in the table is the average of that variable over all observations for the given (SubjectId, Activity) pair.

 Each of the observed variables is a double, normalized to be in the range [-1,1].